satijalab/seurat-wrappers/docs/fasttopics.md

     dim(GetAssayData(pbmc3k))
     # [1] 13714  2700

-Fit the multinomial topic model to the raw UMI counts—*no pre-processing or pre-selection of genes is needed.* Note that it may take several minutes to complete this model fitting step.
+Fit the multinomial topic model to the raw UMI counts. *No data preprocessing or gene filtering is needed.* It may take several minutes to fit the model.

-    pbmc3k <- FitTopicModel(pbmc3k,k = 6)
+    pbmc3k <- FitTopicModel(pbmc3k, k = 6)

-To fit a topic model, we must specify *K*, the number of topics.
-Here, we have chosen *K* = 6 topics.
-In most settings, a good choice of *K* will not be known in advance, so you will you want to explore the results from topic models at different settings of *K*.
+To fit a topic model, we had to choose *K*, the number of topics.
+Here, we chose *K* = 6 topics.
+In most settings, a good choice of *K* will not be known in advance, so you will likely want to explore the different settings of *K*.

-This plot shows the cells projected onto the top two principal components (PCs) of the topic mixture proportions.
+This first plot shows the cells projected onto the top two PCs of the topic proportions.

     Idents(pbmc3k) <- pbmc3k$seurat_annotations
-    DimPlot(pbmc3k,reduction = "pca_topics",pt.size = 1) +
-      theme_cowplot(font_size = 10)
+    DimPlot(pbmc3k, reduction = "pca_topics", pt.size = 1) + theme_cowplot(font_size = 10)

 <img src="fasttopics_files/figure-markdown_strict/pca-1-1.png" style="display: block; margin: auto;" />

-Compare this against the top two PCs of the transformed counts:
+Compare this with the top two PCs of the normalized and scaled counts:

     pbmc3k <- FindVariableFeatures(pbmc3k)
     pbmc3k <- NormalizeData(pbmc3k)
     pbmc3k <- ScaleData(pbmc3k)
     pbmc3k <- RunPCA(pbmc3k)
-    DimPlot(pbmc3k,reduction = "pca",pt.size = 1) +
-      theme_cowplot(font_size = 10)
+    DimPlot(pbmc3k, reduction = "pca", pt.size = 1) + theme_cowplot(font_size = 10)

 <img src="fasttopics_files/figure-markdown_strict/pca-2-1.png" style="display: block; margin: auto;" />

 The fitted topic model—a “multinom\_topic\_model” object—is stored in
 the “misc” slot:

-    fit <- Misc(Reductions(pbmc3k,"multinom_topic_model"))
+    fit <- Misc(Reductions(pbmc3k, "multinom_topic_model"))

-Once the fitted topic model is extracted, many functions from the **fastTopics** package can be used for analysis and visualization.
-For example, the Structure plot provides an evocative visual summary of the estimated mixture proportions for each cell.
-Here, we have grouped the cells by previously inferred labels.
+Once the topic model has been extracted from the Seurat object, many fastTopics functions can be used for downstream analysis and visualization.
+For example, we can create a “Structure plot” to visualize all *K* dimensions of the topic model simultaneously:

-    structure_plot(fit,grouping = Idents(pbmc3k),gap = 25)
+    structure_plot(fit, grouping = Idents(pbmc3k), gap = 25)

 <img src="fasttopics_files/figure-markdown_strict/structure-plot-1.png" style="display: block; margin: auto;" />

+In the Structure plot, each position along the x-axis is a cell, and bar heights correspond to topic proportions (which sum to 1 for each cell).

+From this plot, we see that topic 3 (green) closely corresponds to B cells.
+Topics 1 (red) and 4 (purple) also correspond well to the two types of monocytes, but there is some overlap; the purple topic is shared by both types of monocytes.

+Topic 5 (orange) corresponds well to natural killer (NK) cells, and topic 2 (blue) appears to capture biological processes common to T cells.
+The CD8+ T cells have characteristics of both NK cells and T cells—these are T cells that sometimes become \`\`NK-like’’—and this is captured in the topic model by assigning membership to both topics 2 and 5.

+The other cell types (platelets, dendritic cells), perhaps because they are less abundant and/or difficult to distinguish from the other cell types, are represented as combinations of the topics for the other cell types.

+Topic 6 is present in almost all cells to varying degrees, and therefore its biological interpretation is not at all clear from the cell labeling.

+TO DO: Illustrate the use of the de\_analysis.

-This is the version of R and the packages that were used to generate these results.
+This is the version of R and the packages that were used to generate these results:

     sessionInfo()
     # R version 4.2.0 (2022-04-22)